SJeeFooS/kinetopy/README.md

 ## Reaction Models and Expressions

-Kinetopy calculates the kinetics for a variety of solid-state reaction models, each with its own differential and integral forms.
-The table below lists the models included in the tool along with their rate expressions.
+Kinetopy calculates the kinetics for various solid-state reaction models, based on the integral forms.
+The table below lists the models included in both differential and integral forms.

 ### TABLE 1: Solid-State Rate and Integral Expressions for Different Reaction Models